 This is also a reference to Beyoncé, specifically her groundbreaking 2016 album, Lemonade.
-Twitter saw a massive spike in the use of the emoji in the weeks following the album's release, and while it's not as omnipresent today, it will forever stand for her masterful musical journey through of the various stages of infidelity.
-And, like the bumblebee, it's often used on the Instagram accounts of women her fans believe to be "Becky with the Good Hair," Bey's pseudonym for the woman (or women) Jay Z cheated on her with.
+Twitter saw a massive spike in the use of the emoji in the weeks following the album's release, and while it's not as omnipresent today, it will forever stand for her masterful musical journey through the various stages of infidelity.
+And, like the bumblebee, it's often used on the Instagram accounts of women her fans believe to be "Becky with the Good Hair," Bey's pseudonym for the woman (or women) Jay-Z cheated on her with.

-It may not be the sexiest image, but this actual indicates that someone is in the mood to get frisky.
+It may not be the sexiest image, but this emoji represents a certain readiness to get frisky.

-It could mean the person is in the mood for pizza, but in the right context, a pizza slice or wedge of cheese is another way of saying, "I love you."
+It could mean the person posting it is in the mood for pizza, but in the right context, a pizza slice or wedge of cheese is another way of saying, "I love you."
 Because communicating that isn't complicated enough.

 In keeping with the fact that it is, after all, a weapon, the knife emoji means someone is in a very bad mood and wants to cause much destruction.

-Women With Bunny Ears
+19. Women With Bunny Ears Emoji

-Information Desk Lady
+20. Information Desk Lady Emoji

 You'd think this would stand for "Can I help you?" but it's actually used to express an exasperated "I don't even know what to think anymore."

-Money with Wings
+23. Money With Wings Emoji